Public Records Request

-In accordance with the amended state public records law, Chapter 121 of the Acts of 2016, the Whitman-Hanson Regional School District has designated Dr. Patrick J. Dillon, Assistant Superintendent, as the person responsible for responding to public records requests.
+In accordance with the amended state public records law, Chapter 121 of the Acts of 2016, the Whitman-Hanson Regional School District has designated Dr. Ruth Gilbert-Whitner, Superintendent of Schools, as the person responsible for responding to public records requests.

 The duties of the Records Access Officer are established by statute and include:

 - Coordinating Whitman-Hanson Regional School District’s response to public records requests;

 - Assisting individuals who seek records to identify the records sought;